 A walk discovering parts of the estate often missed.

-The walk is mainly through woodland and agricultural land in some of the quieter parts of Clumber and finishes by the lakeside, and is perfect for a summer evening.
+The walk is mainly through woodland and agricultural land in some of the quieter parts of Clumber and finishes by the lakeside, and is perfect for all seasons.

 We have some of the oldest trees in the country in our care.
 Find out more about these ancient wonders.